academia-de-codigo/find-npm-assets/README.md

 assetFind.load({debug: true});
 ```

-You can run `find-npm-assets` from the command line, the `-v` argument will trigger debug information.
+You can run `find-npm-assets` from the command line, the `-v` argument will trigger debug information and `-m` will trigger the `verticalDirStructure` option.

 ## License